 Efforts to reduce the prescribing of prescription opioids, steps being taken to shut down “pill mills,” and the production of abuse-resistant forms of medicines such as OxyContin make it more difficult for users to get the high they’re looking for from medication.
 Additionally, the cost of opioid addiction is excessive.
 For many, the only way to continue their addiction is to switch to heroin, which runs $3-10 per bag compared to $20-60 for some prescription pills.

-Psychological Signs of Heroin Abuse
+Psychological Signs of Heroin Addiction

-Drug addiction is ultimately psychological in nature, and there are many psychological signs that can tip you off to a problem with a loved one.
+Drug addiction is ultimately psychological, and there are many psychological signs that can tip you off to a problem with a loved one.
 Addiction reduces the pleasure people take in activities they used to enjoy, so somebody struggling with addiction might lose interest in hobbies and withdraw from friends and family.
 Other common signs include: